rancher/docs/content/rke/latest/en/etcd-snapshots/one-time-snapshots/_index.md

 | `--ignore-docker-version`  | [Disable Docker version check]({{< baseurl >}}/rke/latest/en/config-options/#supported-docker-versions) |

 The `--access-key` and `--secret-key` options are not required if the `etcd` nodes are AWS EC2 instances that have been configured with a suitable IAM instance profile.

+##### Using a custom CA certificate for S3
+It's possible to backup snapshot to custom S3 backends like [minio](https://min.io/).
+If the S3 backend uses a self-signed or a custom certificate, It's possible to provide a custom certificate file path using the option `--s3-endpoint-ca` to connect the the S3 backend.

 ### IAM Support for Storing Snapshots in S3